 As these crystals are petrochemically based they are not appropriate for an organic garden.
-Much better to store water in your soil with a rich compost.
-For more details visit: www.sgaonline.org.au and search water storing crystals.
+It's much better to store water in your soil with a rich compost.
+For more details visit www.sgaonline.org.au and search "water storing crystals".